Medicare in Nebraska

 Most Medicare beneficiaries are eligible for coverage because they’re at least 65 years old.
 But Medicare eligibility is also triggered when a person has been receiving disability benefits for 24 months, or if the person has ALS or end-stage renal disease.

-Nationwide, less than 12% of all Medicare beneficiaries are under 65 and eligible due to disability.
-It’s a little lower in Nebraska, with about 10% of the state’s Medicare population eligible due to a disability.
+Nationwide, less than 11% of all Medicare beneficiaries are under 65 and eligible due to disability.1 It’s a little lower in Nebraska, with less than 10% of the state’s Medicare population eligible due to a disability.
 The rest of the state’s Medicare beneficiaries are at least 65 years old.

 Explore our other comprehensive guides to coverage in Nebraska